-- FC-1.1.2C An Islamic bank licensee must also review and update the customers' risk profile based on their level of ML/TF/PF risk upon onboarding and regularly throughout the life of the relationship.
+- b) Ensuring that documents, data or information collected under the CDD process is kept up-to-date and relevant, by undertaking reviews of existing records, particularly for higher risk categories of customers. - FC-1.1.2C A conventional bank licensee must also review and update the customers' risk profile based on their level of ML/TF/PF risk upon onboarding and regularly throughout the life of the relationship.
 The risk management and mitigation measures implemented by a licensee must be commensurate with the risk profile of the customer or type of customer. - FC-1.1.3 For the purposes of this Module, 'customer' includes counterparties such as financial markets counterparties, except where financial institutions are acting as principals where simplified due diligence measures may sometimes apply.
 These simplified measures are set out in Section FC 1.11. - FC-1.1.4 The CBB's specific minimum standards to be followed with respect to verifying customer identity and source of funds are contained in Section FC-1.2.
 Enhanced requirements apply under certain high-risk situations: these requirements are contained in Sections FC-1.3 to FC-1.8 inclusive.
-Additional requirements apply where an Islamic bank licensee is relying on a professional intermediary to perform certain parts of the customer due diligence process: these are detailed in Section FC-1.10.
+Additional requirements apply where a conventional bank licensee is relying on a professional intermediary to perform certain parts of the customer due diligence process: these are detailed in Section FC-1.9.
 Simplified customer due diligence measures may apply in defined circumstances: these are set out in Section FC-1.11.